keon/awesome-nlp/README.md

 - [Datasaur](https://datasaur.ai/) support various NLP tasks for individual or teams, freemium based
 - [Konfuzio](https://konfuzio.com/en/) - team-first hosted and on-prem text, image and PDF annotation tool powered by active learning, freemium based, costs $
 - [UBIAI](https://ubiai.tools/) - Easy-to-use text annotation tool for teams with most comprehensive auto-annotation features.
 Supports NER, relations and document classification as well as OCR annotation for invoice labeling, costs $
+- [Haystack Annotation Tool](https://haystack.deepset.ai/components/annotation) - is free and open source, web-based annotation tool (or local docker container).
+Easily create questions and answer labels in SQuAD style or instead, use a series of predetermined questions and search the document for the answers (Natural Questions).
+Export labels in SQuAD format.

 ## Techniques